 Head Teachers (Curriculum Areas) are responsible for the planning and teaching of courses of study provided in their respective subjects.
 They place students in appropriate levels and are responsible for determining student progress and assessment.
+They lead and/or support the implementation of effective classroom management strategies that enable an engaging and safe learning environment.
 They are available by appointment for discussions with parents and students.
 The appropriate Head Teacher can be contacted through the Front Office.